 When is the last time you really looked through your own website?
 Are you embarrassed to tell people you have a website because it’s so outdated?
 Does your business need a boost?

 Most of us turn to Google, Siri, or Bing when we need results online.
 Whether we’re looking for a house cleaner, car mechanic, or a birthday cake, we are all online.
 You simply cannot run a successful business without a successful online presence.

 The job of your website is to engage and entice each user to convert.
-This is vital to a successful company.
+This is vital to any company.
 If your website isn’t pulling its weight, a redesign is sometimes the best way to tune-up your entire business for a fresh jump start.

 Should You Redesign Your Website?: The Three-Step Test

 It doesn’t matter whether you created your website 6 months ago or 6 years ago.
 If it’s not working for you, it’s time for a redesign.
 Even once great websites will eventually need a redesign to ensure it aligns with your business strategy as your company grows.

 This three-step test takes an honest look at your current website so you can fix the problems and increase your business

 Let the data speak for itself.
 Take a hard look at the numbers and see if your website is as effective as it once was (or perhaps it never has been, which is even worse).
 Look at your conversions and sales.
 What trends do you see?
 If your traffic is high but your conversions are low, that’s a strong indicator that there’s a problem with your website design.

 2. Have you received any complaints about your site being difficult to use?

 People visit websites to be entertained, find information, or make a purchase.
 If your site is difficult to navigate, pages take a long time to load, or is not mobile-friendly, people will quickly click away.
 If you have heard complaints from visitors or your employees, pay attention.
 It’s probably time for a refresh.